North Shore Hebrew Academy

 North Shore Hebrew Academy (NSHA or NSHAHS) is a Modern Orthodox yeshiva located in Great Neck, New York.
-The academy has four divisions: Pre-K, Elementary (Grades K-5), Middle School (Grades 6–8) and High School (Grades 9–12).
+The academy has four divisions: Early Childhood (grades T–K), Elementary School (grades 1–5), Middle School (grades 6–8), and High School (grades 9–12).

+Description

 The founding principal of North Shore Hebrew Academy was Rabbi Dr. Ephraim Wolf.

-North Shore Hebrew Academy grades Pre-K through 5th grade is located at 16 Cherry Lane in Great Neck, NY.
-It has a total student population of about 400 students.
+For the youngest students, pre-kindergarten through fifth grades are located at 16 Cherry Lane in Great Neck, New York.
+The academy has a total population of about 400 students.

-North Shore Hebrew Academy Middle School (Grades 6–8) is located at 26 Old Mill Road in Great Neck, NY 11024, sharing a campus with the Great Neck Synagogue.
-It has a total student population of approximately 170 students.
+The academy's middle school (teaching grades 6–8) is located at 26 Old Mill Road in Great Neck; it shares a campus with the Great Neck Synagogue.
+This middle school has a total population of approximately 170 students.

-North Shore Hebrew Academy High School (Grades 9–12) is located at 400 North Service Road, Great Neck, NY 11020.
-The total student population is approximately 400 students.
-The high school was founded in 2001; a new 187000 sqft facility was opened in 2006.
+For the oldest students, the academy's high school (teaching grades 9–12) is located at 400 North Service Road in Great Neck.
+The total population is approximately 400 students.
+This high school was founded in 2001; a new 187000 sqft facility was opened in 2006.
 The school has been accredited by the Middle States Association.
-The school was rocked by a cheating scandal in 2011, as were some other schools on Long Island; local youth were paid to take SAT and ACT tests for students.
-In 2016, Niche.com listed it as one of the 100 best private schools in New York.
+In 2011, the school was involved in a cheating scandal, along with some other schools on Long Island; local youth were being paid to take SATs and ACTs on behalf of other students.
+In 2016, Niche listed North Shore Hebrew High School as one of the 100 best private schools in New York state.

-The high school and middle school athletic teams are called the Lions.
+In extracurricular activities, the academy's middle and high school athletic teams are called the Lions.

-Ivan Kaufman is the chairman of the board and Daniella Muller is the President.
-Kaufman was the primary initiator of the effort to add a high school, which opened in September 2000.
-From 2001 through 2022 Dr. Daniel J. Vitow was the Headmaster of the high school.
-This position was given to Rabbi Dr. Jeffrey Kobrin, who had previously been the Rosh Yeshiva and head of the elementary and middle school divisions.
+On the administrative side, Ivan Kaufman is the chairman of the academy's board, and Daniella Muller is the academy's president.
+Kaufman was the primary motivator for adding a high school to the academy; this high school opened in September 2001.
+From 2001 through 2022, Dr. Daniel J. Vitow was the high school's headmaster.
+This position was later assumed by Rabbi Dr. Jeffrey Kobrin, who had previously been the Rosh Yeshiva, as well as head of the academy's elementary and middle school divisions.

-On December 15, 2020, North Shore's website and email system were hacked and displayed antisemitic content.
+In a security incident, North Shore's website and email system were hacked on December 15, 2020; as a result, they displayed antisemitic content.